ARU-life-sciences/reputils/README.md

 ## Usage

-Everything is pretty much printed to stdout.
+Everything is pretty much printed to stdout or to a PNG.

 ```
-reputils 0.1.2
+reputils 0.1.3
 Max Brown <mb39@sanger.ac.uk>
 reputils - some functions to aid TE discovery.